Logiqx/gps-details/docs/articles/9-garmin/README.md

 ### Summary

-The recommendations on this page use an Airoha GNSS chipset, which makes their performance superior to the earlier models.
+The watches described on this page all use an Airoha GNSS chipset, which makes their performance superior to earlier models.
 This is why the guide does not discuss models such as the Forerunner 245 / 945 and Instinct 2 (not to be confused with 2X) which used a Sony GNSS chipset.

 The Forerunner watches are lightweight and have a water rating of 5 ATM, whilst the Instinct + fēnix + epix are rugged watches with a water rating of 10 ATM.
-The rugged watches all have a built-in flashlight which nobody knows they need, but everyone loves!
+The rugged watches also have a built-in flashlight which nobody expects to need, but everyone loves!

 Ultimately your budget and personal requirements will guide you to one or two possible Garmin watches.
-There may then be multiple sizes / colors / materials, music storage, and solar options to consider!
+There may then be multiple sizes / colors / materials, music storage, and solar options to consider.
+Hopefully this guide has helped to point you in the right direction?

 Whilst making your final decision, you may also benefit from my [Garmin advice](https://logiqx.github.io/gps-guides/guidance/garmin/) and list of [Garmin models](https://logiqx.github.io/gps-details/devices/garmin/watches/).